zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    in the TLS 1.3 rfc and sent by the client in the initial handshake.
 It contains the list of Pre-Shared Key Exchange Modes that it supports.

-   :c: The connection.
+   :param c: The connection.

-   :is_client: True if event is raised for the client side of the connection
+   :param is_client: True if event is raised for the client side of the connection
               (the side that sends the client hello).
 This is typically equivalent with the originator, but does not have to be in all circumstances.

-   :versions: List of supported Pre-Shared Key Exchange Modes.
+   :param versions: List of supported Pre-Shared Key Exchange Modes.

    .. zeek:see:: ssl_alert ssl_client_hello ssl_established ssl_server_hello
       ssl_session_ticket_handshake ssl_extension